fengjixuchui/Kernal-cheat-Injector/README.md

 # To buy the source for rwx injector source code contact me via discord: skeng#9524
 or if you are wanting to purchase other sources or want something developed let me know

+# added test.dll for testing if injector works :)